ajbrown/angular-loggly-logger/README.md

     // keep sending messages to Loggly in production without also sending them
     // to the console.
 Default is true.
     .logToConsole( true )

+    // Custom labels for standard log fields.
+Use this to customize your log
+    // message format or to shorten your logging payload.
+All available labels
+    // are listed in this example.
+    .labels({
+      col: 'c',
+      level: 'lvl',
+      line: 'l',
+      logger: 'lgr',
+      message: 'msg',
+      stack: 'stk',
+      timestamp: 'ts',
+      url: 'url'
+    })

 ```